rewonc/rewonc.github.io-deprecated/_drafts/2014-11-03-A-thousands-nails-and-three-threads.markdown

 Additionally, I wanted a way to quickly visualize the result before I started.
 In other words, the code needed to include a rendering component that would approximate what the finished result would look like.

 ####Tools
-For the visualization piece, it seemed to be a no-brainer to use [D3.js](http://d3js.org/).
-It's familiar, sexy, popular--what else would you look for in a library?

-For the processing piece, it seemed like there were more options.
-There are a couple libraries -- notably ImageMagick -- that offer options for image manipulation on the server side in Ruby, Python, Clojure, or whatever.
-For this project, however, all I needed to do was convert the image to an array of RGB elements and run some straightforward operations.
-It turns out there's an [HTML5 Canvas method getImageData](https://html.spec.whatwg.org/multipage/scripting.html#dom-context-2d-getimagedata) that does the RGB conversion for you.
-So, if we can use HTML5 Canvas to get the image data, and want to render it with D3.js, it looks like we should just do everything else on the browser too.
-Go Go Javascript!
+As I wanted to visualize the output, I figured a HTML5 canvas would probably work well.
+Rendering with d3.js is a (maybe sexier) alternative, but the canvas option is simpler and often simplier approaches work better.
+As far as image processing is concerned, we don't really need any fancy Imagemagick library wrappers.
+We just need something to convert the image to an array of RGB values, and there is a [HTML5 Canvas getImageData method](https://html.spec.whatwg.org/multipage/scripting.html#dom-context-2d-getimagedata) that does exactly that.
+Given the fact that HTML5 Canvas can do a lot of work for us, Javascript seems to be the logical choice for figuring out which lines to draw.

-####Naive approach
+####The naive approach

 I figured I would go with a simple, naive approach first then optimize later.
 Here's the pseudocode of what I came up with: